 On the 3rd November 1534 Parliament passed ‘The Act of Supremacy’ in so doing making King Henry VIII Supreme Head of the Church of England, The Crown of England did not want to be controlled by the pope.
 Ireland also had gotten fed up of being dictated to by others.
 The act also required his English subjects their oath of loyalty that recognised his marriage to Anne Boleyn.

-The tide was turning away from the Roman Catholic Church even before the Act of Supremacy, people moving to being Congregationalists; a form of Protestant Christianity with the believe that congregation is autonomous only unto god, with no submission to any outsiders.
+The popular tide was turning away from the Roman Catholic Church even before the Act of Supremacy, people moving to being Congregationalists; a form of Protestant Christianity with the belief that congregation is autonomous only unto god, with no submission to any outsiders.
 The total opposite of the Roman Catholic Church.

 People wanted to read scriptures themselves not listen to priests about things they could not read or understand.
 Some thought Roman doctrines had no place in a British church.